 In order for music to be successful in the classroom, it must be fun!
-Music should be accessible to all pupils and schemes should include evenly the three components;
+Music should be accessible and inclusive to all pupils and schemes should include evenly the three components; Composing, Performing and Appraising.

-The subject should provide pupils with challenges and opportunities which develop and extend their skills and interests using a range of resources and teaching styles.
+The subject should provide pupils with challenges and opportunities which develop and extend their knowledge, skills and interests using a range of resources and teaching styles.
 The Department employs a range of teaching methods and is particularly committed to child centred learning.
 Concepts are often explained through practical music.
-Through such teaching methods we hope pupils will be encouraged to develop not only essential skills to music, but also promote those in the hidden curriculum such as confidence, communication, social interaction, respect of class members and equipment.
+Through such teaching methods we hope pupils will be encouraged to develop not only essential skills in music, but also promote those in the hidden curriculum such as confidence, communication, social interaction, respect of class members and equipment.
 The department is very keen to explore and extend ways of stimulating pupil progress.
 We recognise the value of Music technology and have invested heavily in this area.
-We do however greatly value many traditional and world instruments and deliver a balanced curriculum in which both can be applied in harmony.
+We do however greatly value many traditional and world instruments and deliver a balanced curriculum in which both work in synergy.
 We also see the need for pupils to use were possible their own instruments during practical lessons.
-This encourages more interest and extends the skills of the individual.

 Pupils listen and appraise music in a variety of genres and styles, from different musical periods and cultures.
-The schemes chosen are broad and designed to extend pupil’s musical experience and knowledge and hopefully widen both their cultural and social experience.
+The schemes chosen are broad and designed to extend pupil’s musical experience, knowledge and widen both their cultural and social experience.
+The curriculum at Key Stage 3 is sequenced to ensure students are prepared for the requirements at GCSE and A-Level.
 It includes examples of music from:

-The Department has an extensive extra-curricular programme ranging from School Productions to Senior Choir and Pop choir (Lower school), Barbershop, Orchestra/band, Rock bands and smaller vocal and instrumental ensembles.
-Pupils get many opportunities to perform in class, as well as School Productions, concerts, Full school assemblies and even International tours.
+The Department has an extensive extra-curricular programme ranging from School Productions to Senior Choir and Year 7 Pop choir (Lower school), Barbershop, Orchestra/band, Rock bands and smaller vocal and instrumental ensembles.
+Pupils get many opportunities to perform in class, as well as School Productions, concerts, Full school assemblies, external competitions and even International tours.

 About the Music Department